-This week, the Hall announced its slate of nominees for induction in 2022.
-Like every year, the list includes the previously nominated (Devo, Rage Against the Machine) as well as some first-time nominees (Eminem, Beck).
+This week, the Hall announced its slate of nominees for induction in 2023.
+Like every year, the list includes the previously nominated (Kate Bush, Rage Against the Machine) as well as some first-time nominees (Cyndi Lauper, the White Stripes).
 Over the next few months, there will be no scarcity of discussion (online at least) of these acts, and even more so for the handful that eventually get voted in for induction.
-But for now, let’s take a moment to formally acknowledge some of the artists most deserving of Rock Hall induction who somehow have never been nominated.
+But for now, let’s take a moment to formally acknowledge some of the artists most deserving of Rock Hall inclusion who somehow have never been nominated.

 Some notes before we begin.
-Artists become eligible for induction 25 years after their first released recording.
+Artists become eligible 25 years after their first released recording.
 This could mean an album, EP, single, whatever.
-Technically, it’s more like 26 years, as the nominating committee chooses artists at the end of the year for induction the following year.
+Technically, it’s more like 26 years, as the nominating committee would choose artists at the end of the year for induction the following year.
 For example, Led Zeppelin’s first release was in 1969 (their debut album), so they were first eligible in 1994, then were inducted in 1995.
-(Further confusing things, the pandemic shifted the Hall’s entire calendar, both delaying the inductions and pushing the nomination process into the following year.)
+Further confusing things, the pandemic shifted the Hall’s entire calendar, both delaying the inductions and pushing the nomination process into the following year.
+In an attempt to clear things up, the Hall considered two new years of eligible artists for the 2023 ballot, definitively making 25 years the eligibility requirement.
 No amount of time passing renders an artist ineligible.

 Also, the Rock Hall has a pretty loose definition of the term “rock and roll.”
 I get a lot of shit on my podcast, Who Cares About the Rock Hall?, for claiming the “roll” part of the term includes genres like R&B, soul, funk, and hip-hop.
-But I think I’m right, and it appears the Hall agrees: Acts like Whitney Houston, Bill Withers, and Jay-Z. have recently been inducted, to name a few.
+But I think I’m right, and it appears the Hall agrees: Acts like Whitney Houston, Lionel Richie, and Jay-Z have recently been inducted, to name a few.
 So cry as you might that they’re “not rock and roll,” but the point is moot.
 The ship has sailed, and there’s no coming back.
-And honestly, if it’s a ship that’s playing Tupac Shakur (Class of 2017) and Nina Simone (Class of 2018), then it’s a ship worth being on.
+And honestly, if it’s a ship that’s playing LL Cool J (class of 2021) and Nina Simone (class of 2018), then it’s a ship worth being on.

 Became eligible: 2004 ceremony